Arms and legs

 Different ways to rotate the foot: Rest pose, Foot rotation (using the controller), Toe angle, Tiptoe angle, Heel angle, and Foot Roll angle.
 Notice how the three last angles also move the knee.

-For a precise control of the foot, make sure each joints and bones are perfectly located, especially the toe bone, the tip, and the heel, as shown on the picture above.
+For a precise control of the foot, make sure all joints and bones are perfectly located, especially the toe bone, the tip, and the heel, as shown on the picture above.

 Tip